DataBiosphere/toil/docs/running/cliOptions.rst

                         List of worker node types separated by commas.
 The syntax for each node type depends on the provisioner used.
-For the AWS provisioner this is a semicolon-separated list of equivalent EC2 instance
-                        types followed by a colon and the price in dollars to bid for a spot instance.
+For the AWS provisioner this is a slash-separated list of equivalent EC2 instance types followed by a colon and the price in dollars to bid for a spot instance.
 For example:
-                        'c5.4xlarge;c5a.4xlarge:0.42'.
+                        'c5.4xlarge/c5a.4xlarge:0.42'.
                         If no spot bid is specified, nodes of this type will be non-preemptable (non-discounted and not subject to
                         potential early termination based on the availability